-The compilers place code and data into named segments which are referred to by the IAR XLINK Linker.
-Details about the segments are required for programming assembler language modules, and are also useful when interpreting the assembler language output from the compilers.
+The compiler places code and data into named segments which are referred to by the IAR XLINK Linker.
+Details about the segments are required for programming assembler language modules, and are also useful when interpreting the assembler language output from the compiler.